nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 ...
 ```
 It looks like it worked!?
 I think that what's happening is that we are reaching `system` function and at some point `system` is trying to use the `fork syscall`, which Qiling does not support.
-To confirm that my idea was working I did two things: First, I set a breakpoint on `system` and checked that at some point I hit the breakpoint (it happened); Second, and more interesting to show, I changed the call to `system` for `exit`, let's see what happens:
+To confirm that my idea was working I did two things: First, I set a breakpoint on `system` and checked that I hit the breakpoint at some point (it happened); Second, and more interesting to show, I changed the call to `system` for `exit`.
+Let's see what happens:

 ```Python
 def simulate_exploitation(ql):